Teach your child to read in 3 easy steps?

 - Financial benefits coming from less money spend on corrective actions later on

-- How to teach a toddler to read?
+- How to teach preschoolers to read?

 - What is our experience?
 Activity book designed especially to become a successful preschooler reader